skagitpublishing/coPilot/README.md

 A site template will now exist in the `connextcms-vue-app` directory.
 Copy this directory to the `theme` directory of your [docker-connextcms](https://github.com/skagitpublishing/docker-connextcms) installation.

+You can bring up the application by navigating to the `/appdashboard` path of your server.

 License
 -------